Cedar, Port Orford (Chamaecyparis lawsoniana)-Root Rot

 Latest revision:

-March 2024
+March 2026

 Cause The fungus-like microorganisms Phytophthora lateralis and P. cinnamomi kill Port Orford cedar seedlings and trees.
-The disease was found in nursery stock in 1923 and has since spread throughout the Pacific Northwest, in the tree's native range, southwest Oregon, and in landscapes with extensive hedgerows.
+The disease was found in nursery stock in 1923 and has since spread throughout the Pacific Northwest, in the tree's native range of southwest Oregon, and in landscapes with extensive hedgerows.
 Spread into the southwest Oregon mountains has been slow but progressive.
 Dead trees can be found along streams and in drainage ditches on the down-slope sides of roads.

 Symptoms The organism infects small roots first, then larger and larger roots until the tree is girdled near the collar.
 The fine roots are at first water soaked, then darken and quickly disintegrate.
 Infected inner bark turns cinnamon-brown in contrast to the normal cream color of healthy tissue.
 There generally is a sharp line between infected and healthy tissues.
 Infected trees' foliage is a slightly lighter color and may wilt on warm days.
 All foliage soon turns chlorotic, then bronze, and finally brown.
 Seedlings may die a few weeks after infection; large trees may take 2 to 4 years to die.
 In hedgerow landscape plantings, trees typically die one by one over several years as the organism moves between adjacent trees.
 Dead and dying trees may be attacked by bark beetles and are more likely to be blown down by strong winds.